Kumayri historic district: Hovhannes Shiraz House-Museum

-The building was built in 1886, with red tuff stone of the Shirak province, and was the home of a wealthy merchant named Qeshishyan.
+The building was built in 1886, with red tuff stone of Shirak Province, and was the home of a wealthy merchant named Qeshishyan.
 During most of the Soviet period, it was used as a storehouse.
 In July 1983, not wanting to wait until Shiraz's death to honour him, government officials offered Shiraz a home to live in.
 However, the poet only lived in this house for a year, as he died in March 1984.

 In order to preserve his legacy, the building later became a house-museum by the resolution of the Government of Armenia.

 Black Fortress (Sev Berd)

 Black fortress that was built on top of a hill following Russian control of the region.
 The full fortification took a decade after the first stones were laid in 1834.
 The fortress is a 360-degree round structure made of black stone, from which it gets its name.
 After Russia's loss in the Crimean War, Sev Berd was upgraded and designated a "first-class" fortress.
 It never underwent a siege, but was of strategic importance in victories over the Turks in subsequent wars that lasted through 1878.
-The fortress was downgraded to "second-class" status in 1887, after the final Russo-Turkish War of 1877-1878 that saw Russia gain strongholds in Kars and Batumi.
+The fortress was downgraded to "second-class" status in 1887, after the final Russo-Turkish War of 1877–1878 that saw Russia gain strongholds in Kars and Batumi.

 Cathedral of the Holy Mother of God, Gyumri

-Built in 1884, the church of the Holy Mother of God belongs to the Cruciform style of the Armenian churches with an external rectangular shape.
+Built in 1884, the church of the Holy Mother of God belongs to the cruciform style of the Armenian churches with an external rectangular shape.
 The belfry is located at the top of the main entrance on the western side of the building.
 The church is topped with a large dome at the center surrounded with 2 minor domes.
 Unlike other Armenian churches, the altar at the Holy Mother of God is unique for its multi-iconic decoration.